aseprite/docs/color-mode.md

 ![Indexed Mode](color/indexed-mode.gif)

-In this mode each pixel's color is a number that references a palette color.
+In this mode each pixel has a number that references a palette color.
 Your palette can contain up to 256 colors, and each pixel points to one of those colors (from 0 to 255).